Mansa Sakura: Reign

 According to Ibn Khaldun, Sakura performed the hajj.
 He was the first mansa to do so since Uli.
 Sakura may have sought to strengthen ties with the rest of the Muslim world and display Mali's power during his hajj.
 Oral tradition does not record Sakura as having performed the hajj.

 Sakura's death most likely occurred in the early 1300s.
 (Note: The date of Sakura's hajj and subsequent death can be estimated by Ibn Khaldun's statement that he performed the hajj during the reign of al-Nasir Muhammad.
-Al-Nasir Muhammad reigned on three separate occasions; his first reign was brief and his third reign largely corresponded to the reign of Mansa Musa, so Sakura's hajj most likely took place during his second reign (1299–1309).
+Al-Nasir Muhammad reigned on three occasions; his first reign was brief and his third reign largely corresponded to the reign of Mansa Musa, so Sakura's hajj most likely took place during his second reign (1299–1309).
 Delafosse estimated his death to have occurred in 1300.)
 In Ibn Khaldun's account, Sakura was killed while returning from the hajj in the town of Tajura, 12 miles east of Tripoli, (Note: Delafosse believed that Sakura's assassination took place in Tadjoura, modern Djibouti, but Tadjoura is far from any likely route between Mali and Mecca, so Tajura is more likely.
 Delafosse also provided a detailed account that specified that Sakura was killed by Danakil robbers, and that his body was brought to Bornu, whose ruler ensured the body was returned to Mali for a royal burial, but he provided no sources for any of those claims, all of which seem to have been speculation on his part.) whereas oral tradition says that Kon Mamadi (Qu), a grandson of Sunjata, killed him himself with the help of Sakura's daughter.
 After Sakura's death, Qu succeeded him as mansa.